-- Modular homes are considered a form of “Green Building.”
+- Modular homes are considered a form of green building.

-- Modular homes can be built to withstand 175 mph winds.
+- Modular homes can be built to withstand 175-mph winds.

 - Modular homes can be built for accessible living and designed for future conveniences.

-Do all Modular homes look alike?
+Do all modular homes look alike?

 Contrary to popular misconception, modular homes do not all look alike.
 Modular homes have no design limitations.
-You can create any modular style home you wish from a traditional center-hall colonial or a Mediterranean.
+You can create any style of modular home you wish, whether you want a traditional center-hall colonial or a Mediterranean.

-How is a modular home is assembled?
+How is a modular home assembled?

-If you are designing your own home, it is important that you ask very specific questions.
-Modular homes offer hundreds of personalized features that include but are not limited to: ceramic floors, solid surface countertops, various cabinet styles and wood species, exterior finishes, plumbing fixtures, etc. You can, essentially, customize your own home.
+If you are designing your own home, it’s important to ask specific questions, as each manufacturer operates under a different set of guidelines.
+Modular homes offer hundreds of personalized features that include (but are not limited to) ceramic floors, solid-surface countertops, various cabinet styles and wood species, exterior finishes, plumbing fixtures, etc. You can essentially customize your home.

-How to recognize a modular home?
+How can you recognize a modular home?

-A homeowner must own the land onto which the home will reside.
-In many cases one may end up spending upwards of $100,000 just for the land.
+A homeowner must own the land on which the home will reside; depending on your location, that could cost upwards of $100,000.
 Unlike regular homes, the lots cannot be built on subdivisions.
-The initial fees can be cost prohibitive for some.
-When building a modular home the builder must be paid first, and in full, before the process has begun or has been completed.
-You will need to use your savings or get a special construction loan.
-This loan is valid for one year and when the work is completed the dealer will pay the loan, then a traditional mortgage will be issued.
-It is therefore important that you know your budget and shop around.
+The initial fees can be cost-prohibitive for some; the builder must be paid first, and in full, before the process has been completed (or, in some cases, before it has begun).

+One option is to get a special construction loan.
+This loan is valid for one year; when the work is completed, the dealer will pay off the loan and a traditional mortgage will be issued.
+Therefore, it is important that you know your budget and shop around.